renato76/sei-project-3/README.md

 PopQuest allows users to complete location quests within the city of their choosing.
 Each quest consists of a series of stops where the user must solve a clue in order to reveal the next stop.
 In some cases, the user device's coordinates will solve the clue based on its proximity to a given location.
-Quests can be timed for those seeking a challenge, or simply a 'guided tour'-like trip for those interested in a more leisurely journey.
+Quests can be timed for those seeking a challenge, or simply a guided tour - like trip for those interested in a more leisurely journey.
 Users can create their own quests which can be then accessed by any user.
 Users can also rate and review quests.

 <br />